crumpkl/libguides-cms-tips/README.md

    ### Using the Rich Text/HTML box

    When using the Rich Text/HTML box, I've found it easier to go right into the source code and build things with HTML and CSS rather than using the Rich Text box.
 You have more control over your content and how it looks in the source code.
+By writing out your content in HTML and CSS via the source code, you're able to have more control over each individual element witin the source code box.
+This give us the ability to add more style than we'd be able to by using the guide level CSS/JS.
+Also, the guide level CSS/JS only allows a limited number of characters.
+This is not the case with the source code box.